Reviewed and updated Dec. 1, 2021

 National Society of Accountants (NSA) -- NSA and its state affiliates represent independent practitioners who provide accounting, tax, auditing, financial and estate planning and management services to individuals and businesses.

 As I mentioned, client lists for all these tax pros are filing up fast.
-So if you want to work with a tax professional this year, you best get your search started.
+So if you want to work with a tax professional next year, you best get your search started now.

 You also might find these items of interest: